Karl Rove: 1978 George W. Bush congressional campaign

 Rove advised the younger Bush during his unsuccessful Texas congressional campaign in 1978.

 1980 George H. W. Bush presidential campaign

 In 1977, Rove was the first person hired by George H. W. Bush for his unsuccessful 1980 presidential campaign, which ended with Bush as the vice-presidential nominee.

-1982 William Clements, Jr. gubernatorial campaign
+1982 Bill Clements gubernatorial campaign

 In 1982, Rove returned to assisting Governor Bill Clements in his run for reelection, but was defeated by Democrat Mark White.

 1982 Phil Gramm congressional campaign

 In 1982, Phil Gramm was elected to the U.S. House of Representatives as a conservative Texas Democrat.

 1984 Phil Gramm senatorial campaign

 In 1984, Rove helped Gramm, who had become a Republican in 1983, defeat Republican Ron Paul in the primary and Democrat Lloyd Doggett in the race for U.S. Senate.

 1984 Ronald Reagan presidential campaign

 Rove handled direct-mail for the Reagan-Bush campaign.